simp/pupmod-simp-simpkv/README.md

   test shows you how to instantiate an object of your plugin for testing purposes.
-* Write acceptance tests for your plugin, using the acceptance tests for simpkv's file plugin, `spec/acceptances/suites/default/file_plugin_spec.rb`, as an example.
-That test uses a test module, `spec/support/simpkv_test` to exercise the the simpkv API and verify its operation.
+* Write acceptance tests for your plugin, using the acceptance tests for simpkv's file plugin in `spec/acceptances/suites/default/`, as an example.
+That test uses a test module, `spec/support/simpkv_test` and a plugin-specific validator to exercise the the simpkv API and verify its operation with the file plugin.
 * Document your plugin's type and configuration parameters in the README.md for your store plugin module.